PpesR/Shared-Trip/README.md

 # Shared-Trip
 This is a student project to create an Android application for shared travelling.
-The application will help the user to find companions and share cost for a trip.
+The application will help the user to find companions and share the cost for a trip.